Consumer confidence in UK bank deposits is essential to the stability of the banking system and the broader economy.

 - Why is consumer confidence in UK bank deposits so important?

-- What measures currently exist to ensure bank deposits are safe?
+- What measures ensure that consumer confidence in UK bank deposits is maintained?

 - Why is the PRA concerned about innovations in the deposit-taking sector?